tybottorff/bottorffdocs/notes/literature_notes.md

  - FoxP3 is main Treg transcription factor, associated with high CD25 expression
  - Tregs defined as CD3<sup>+</sup>CD4<sup>+</sup>CD25<sup>high</sup>FoxP3<sup>+</sup>CD127<sup>low</sup>
  - Tregs can develop in thymus (tTregs, express FoxP3, high autoaffinity TCR, provide tolerance to autoantigens) or peripherally (pTregs, prevent local inflammation in presence of exogenous antigens) from effector cells
+# Tumor immunotherapies by immune checkpoint inhibitors (ICIs); the pros and cons
 # Tumor invasion in the central airway is a risk factor for early-onset checkpoint inhibitor pneumonitis in patients with non-small cell lung cancer
  - pneumonitis irAE that develops earlier is more severe
  - tumor invasion into central airway may be a source of inflammation, contributing to pneumonitis